 Successful applicants will be appointed to one of four Panels and will undertake random, unannounced visits of police cells to ensure those individuals detained are being cared for appropriately by checking on the conditions and talking with willing detainees.
 An ICV will be expected to make a visit once every six weeks at one of the following custody suites:

-- Eastern Area Panel – Custody Suite in Blackburn
+- Eastern Area Panel – Custody Suite in Blackburn and Burnley

 - Western Area Panel – Custody Suite in Blackpool